By Cristina Utti

 - Married young adults were less likely to drink together.

 - Gender is important.
 The more a male’s partner drank, the more he drank.
 Women were less likely to drink to keep up with their male partners.

 - Drinking buddies led to drinking partnerships.

 - The transition from single to married lowered women’s drinking.

 - Consuming alcohol while dating may lead to continual drinking after getting into a committed relationship.

 The connection between dating and drinking is clear.
 Young adults, and most adults in general, may have a few drinks while dating to take the edge off and be more comfortable.
 The need for this decreases once marriage is established.
 There is also the danger of getting into a committed relationship that began by drinking together, as this pattern may continue into a marriage and family and not be healthy because they never got to know each other sober.

-Do you or someone you love need addiction treatment?
+Do you or does someone you love need addiction treatment?
 Contact the Ranch at Dove Tree today at 800.218.6727.